Can you please tell us a little bit about yourself?

 I started that around June/July last year.
 It’s been going well and I’m really pleased with how it’s growing.
 I think it has helped to build a reputation.
 However, that wasn’t the goal at all!
 I’d noticed that people were looking for information online, but they didn’t want to pay however much the dietitian was charging to come in for one-on-one consultations because there is so much information available.
 So, they try to do it by themselves, and usually remove everything and go “Oh, I feel better.”
 And that would be about as far as they’d get.

 Yeah, definitely.
 We have a private Facebook group where I do a live chat every week during the challenge.
-We’ve got a very lively discussion happening now and it’s lovely to see people starting to chat to each other and make friends with each other.
+We’ve got a very lively discussion happening now and it’s lovely to see people starting to chat with each other and make friends with each other.
 That was a big part of it as well because I know how socially isolated a lot of people feel when they’re going through the process, so knowing that there are other people around makes it all feel a bit easier.
 I just ran a FODMAP dinner up here this week, and that was a big part of the reason for wanting to do that as well.
 I know people often don’t go out for meals and decide to skip things because they purely just go “Oh, I just… I don’t want to go home feeling unwell.
 I don’t want to make a fuss.
 I’m just not going to go.”
 And it can end up being quite socially isolating.
 That’s a big part of how I like to be able to help people.

 What’s your nutrition philosophy?
 And what do you do with your own diet?